juaml/junifer/README.md

 junifer is a data handling and feature extraction library targeted towards neuroimaging data specifically functional MRI data.

-It is curently being developed and maintained at the [Applied Machine Learning](https://www.fz-juelich.de/en/inm/inm-7/research-groups/applied-machine-learning-aml) group at [Forschungszentrum Juelich](https://www.fz-juelich.de/en), Germany.
+It is currently being developed and maintained at the [Applied Machine Learning](https://www.fz-juelich.de/en/inm/inm-7/research-groups/applied-machine-learning-aml) group at [Forschungszentrum Juelich](https://www.fz-juelich.de/en), Germany.
 Although the library is designed for people working at [Institute of Neuroscience and Medicine - Brain and Behaviour (INM-7)](https://www.fz-juelich.de/en/inm/inm-7), it is designed to be as modular as possible thus enabling others to extend it easily.

 The documentation is available at [https://juaml.github.io/junifer](https://juaml.github.io/junifer/main/index.html).